 When viewing a norm table, the test scores are located in the left column, and each step is sequentially listed in columns to the right.
 The test columns contain percentile ranks.
 Thus, you find the row matching your score and the appropriate column of your test.
 The number at this intersection is your percentile rank.
 For example, if your score on Step 2 CK was 235, you will find the number 42 in the Step 2 CK column corresponding to that score.
 This means your exam score is at the 42nd percentile.
 This means that 42 percent of all first-time test-takers over the past three years scored lower than 235 on the Step 2 CK.

-How precise are the scores?
+How precise are the Step 2 CK scores?

 Measurement errors are present on all tests, but the USMLE has calculated these for each Step examination.